-Each summer, smallmouth bass move up the Muskegon River to feel on its prolific crayfish and steelhead and salmon smolts.
+Each summer, smallmouth bass move up the Muskegon River to feed on its prolific crayfish and bait fish.
 Our clients readily see the fish in the clear water and watch them aggressively take the fly – sometimes with two or more other smallmouth competing with the hooked fish to snatch away the fly.

 We cope with the heat of summer by getting on the water shortly after sunrise.
-The air is cool, the fish active, and the atmospherics unmatched.
+The air is cool, the fish active, and the atmospherics un-matched.
 Virtually no one is on the river, except for our ospreys, eagles, herons, ducks, deer, and turkeys.
-We quietly float the river with Muskegon River guides positioning our casting fishermen in the front and rear of the boat over promising lies.
-By noon when temperatures can begin to become uncomfortable, we’re off the river – a half day float, most gratifying and pleasant.
+We quietly float the river, positioning our casting fishermen in the front and rear of the boat over promising lies.
+Whether fishing a half day or full day float, summer bass fishing is most gratifying and pleasant.